sohailsajid79/azure-tetris-deployment/README.md

    Segments the Virtual Network to host the Virtual Machine and associated resources.

 4. **Network Interface**
-   Connects the VMto the Subnet and associates the Public IP.
+   Connects the VM to the Subnet and associates the Public IP.

 5. **Network Security Group (NSG)**
    Controls inbound and outbound traffic, allowing access only to essential ports: